What is retrofit?

 Are there grants available?

 This is a rapidly changing field.
 The co-ordinator will be assisted by a part-time project officer.
-Part of the officer’s job will be to help householders to find and get any grants that become available.
 For more details see our Paying for the Improvements page.

 What about social housing?

 Social housing providers, such as Abri, are developing their own low/zero carbon plans with separate funding.
 They are likely to want to employ their own assessors.
 We will be trying to get them to prioritise Bruton.

 Our Retrofit service is available to all homeowners in the project area: those who can afford to pay for the improvements and those who cannot.
 The whole of the UK’s existing housing stock needs to be improved.
 This can only be achieved through a large investment of both public and private funds.
 Regrettably at the moment the public funds are not there, but if they become available, we will give advice about getting hold of them.

 Everyone benefits from reductions in carbon emissions, and the need to improve the energy performance of the UK housing stock has been known about for years.
 It is in everyone’s interests that those private homeowners who can afford improvements get going as soon as possible.
 The project aims to help do this.